-Even when companies offer service training, many fall into tropes that reinforce the burden of flawless service on baristas, without offering them tools to make that level of service possible.
-When done correctly, service training can make the barista job infinitely easier, allowing baristas to craft positive customer experiences at a far greater frequency and scale while empowering them to address conflict at the counter if and when necessary.
+Even when companies offer service training, many fall into tropes that reinforce the burden of flawless service on baristas without providing them with tools to make that level of service possible.
+When done correctly, service training can make the barista job infinitely more manageable, allowing baristas to craft positive customer experiences at a far greater frequency and scale while empowering them to address conflict at the counter if and when necessary.

 Why Baristas Need Service Training

 Sam Rogers, who has worked in hospitality for over 15 years with experience in both coffee and wine, agrees.
 “Hospitality is a skill that is developed over time, and like any skill, it requires ongoing training,” they say.

 Ellan Kline, head of retail education and HR specialist at Ritual Coffee Roasters, says service training can make shifts run smoothly and efficiently.
 “At its best, service training offers baristas the tools to manage their energy in a sustainable way,” she says.

 The Pitfalls: How to Do it Wrong

 Kline notes that it’s easy to come off as condescending and disempower baristas if you aren’t careful.
-“Don’t go over things that are obvious, like telling baristas to be ‘nice’ or ‘friendly,’” she says.
-“There’s usually no point in saying those things, and if you do need to say them for some reason, explain why something so obvious needs to be said to a service professional who likely brings some amount of experience.”
+“Don’t go over obvious things, like telling baristas to be ‘nice’ or ‘friendly,’” she says.
+“There’s usually no point in saying those things, and if you need to say them for some reason, explain why something so obvious needs to be said to a service professional who likely brings some experience.”

 Kline also notes that there’s a tendency in service training to blame the service worker when hostile exchanges happen between baristas and customers—but assigning blame is hardly ever appropriate.
 “Bad service exchanges don’t happen in a vacuum; there’s usually a larger context,” she says.
 “Businesses who simply tell employees to be ‘compassionate’ often don’t offer that same benefit of the doubt to their employees.”

 In this light, she says, cafés must complement their service training with harassment training.
 “It’s very important that you as a café have strong policies on what baristas do and do not have to deal with from customers, and that you stand behind your baristas when they draw that line or bring issues to light,” she says.

-For example, because baristas take a lot of rude treatment without complaint as part of the job, they typically have pretty high standards for what crossing that line looks like—so, if a customer raises a complaint, you should never assume that the barista is in the wrong, she says.
+For example, because baristas take a lot of rude treatment without complaint as part of the job, they typically have pretty high standards for what crossing that line looks like—so, if a customer raises a complaint, you should never assume that the barista is in the wrong, Kline says.

 Rogers agrees: “Putting up with harassment and abuse does not go hand in hand with providing excellent hospitality.
 The customer is sometimes just wrong, and that’s okay.”

 Grimm also emphasizes the “customer is always right” approach to service training is misguided.
-“In a good hospitality training program, service workers must be empowered with information and the ability to decide when a bad customer interaction is salvageable with empathy and patience and when they are being harassed and unfairly targeted and need the support of management or HR,” he says.
+“In a good hospitality training program, service workers must be empowered with information and the ability to decide when a bad customer interaction is salvageable with empathy and patience and when they are being harassed and unfairly targeted and need the support of management or HR,” they say.

 Best Practices: How to Do it Right